Error: Contact form not found.

 Chapter 13 After Chapter 13

-• You must wait 2 years between Chapter 13 filings to be eligible for another discharge.
+• A minimum 2-year period generally applies between Chapter 13 filings to qualify for a discharge.

 Chapter 7 After Chapter 13